Fabrizio Tonello

-Fabrizio Tonello (born 1951) is professor at University of Padua and teaches Public opinion sciences.
-He has been Visiting Fellow of Columbia University in New York.
+Fabrizio Tonello (born 1951 in Venice) is Senior Scholar at University of Padua where he still teaches.
+He has taught Political Science, American History and Public opinion sciences.
+He has been Visiting Fellow of Columbia University in New York and a Fulbright Scholar at the University of Pittsburgh (PA).

 He previously taught at the Communication studies department of University of Bologna and at the International School for Advanced Studies in Trieste.